Jon Baker (placekicker)

-Jonathan David Baker (born August 13, 1972) is a former American football placekicker in the National Football League (NFL) for the Dallas Cowboys and Kansas City Chiefs.
-He also was a member of the Edmonton Eskimos and BC Lions of the Canadian Football League.
+Jonathan David Baker (born August 13, 1972) is an American former professional football placekicker in the National Football League (NFL) for the Dallas Cowboys and Kansas City Chiefs.
+He also was a member of the Edmonton Eskimos and BC Lions of the Canadian Football League (CFL).
 He played college football at Arizona State University.

-Early years
+Early life

 Baker attended Foothill High School, where he lettered in football, soccer, track and basketball.
 In football, he was a two-time All-South Yosemite League selection, playing at kicker and quarterback.

 He enrolled at Bakersfield Community College.
 As a freshman, he made 2 field goals of over 50 yards and hit a game winner with 0:01 seconds left.

 Baker transferred to Arizona State University after his sophomore season.
 As a junior, he began kicking barefoot.
 He made 18-of-26 field goals and 26-of-26 point after attempts for 80 points.

 As a senior, he made 17-of-24 field goals and 23-of-24 extra point attempts for 74 points.
 He received Pac-10 Special Teams Player of the Week twice.
 He made 3 field goals in a game three times.
 At the time, only Luis Zendejas had made more field goals in a season for Arizona State than Baker.